redmage840/shiningforce/README.md

 if it does not already have one.
 Contagion gives -3 to strength, endurance, agility, and dodge.
 Lasts 3 turns at<br>
 level 7.
 This is triggered the moment a plaguebearer is reduced to zero spirit.<br>
 <br>
-Coming soon: descriptions of enemy abilities, powerup spells/summons and Fakir Ali's spells already in game...
+Coming soon: descriptions of enemy abilities, powerup spells/summons and Fakir Ali's spells already in game...<br>
+<b>Fakir Ali Spells:<b><br>
+Cantrips:<b>
+Meditate: Caster gets +2 psyche and increase legal moves by range of 2 until next end of turn.<br>
+Boiling Blood: Target Warrior gets +5 strength and endurance reduced to 1 for 4 turns at level of caster psyche<br>
+(on cast).
+Later effects may increase endurance beyond 1.<br>
+Dark Sun: Target Shadow may use an action again if it already used an action this turn.<br>
+Arcane:<br>
+Mummify: